-When your car fails its MOT or has a fault that's too expensive to repair and you decide to scrap it, what are the options?
-We find out.
+When your car fails its MOT or has a fault that's too expensive to repair, scrapping it for cash might be an option for you.

 When a car breaks down, crashes or fails its MOT and the cost of making it roadworthy isn't worthwhile, it's time for a trip to that great car park in the sky - the scrapyard.

-In the past, you may have had to pay to have your vehicle taken off your hands.
-But current guidelines put in place to avoid abandoned cars means that disposing of your old vehicle should be free of charge.
+In the past, you may have had to pay to have your car taken off your hands.
+But guidelines put in place to avoid abandoned cars means that getting shot of your old banger should be free.

-And because of the increase in scrap metal values you should be able to get some payment for your car.
+And because of the increase in scrap metal values, you should be able to get some money for your car.

 The scrapping process has changed a lot in recent years.
-Under the EU End of Life Directive brought in in 2005 there is a recycling target of 85 per cent for scrap cars.
+Under the EU End of Life Directive brought in in 2005, there's a recycling target of 85% for scrap cars.

-This needs to take place at a scrapyard, or Authorised Treatment Facility (ATF) as they're now called, that is licenced by the Environment Agency.
+This needs to take place at a scrapyard, or Authorised Treatment Facility (ATF) if you're being fancy, that's licenced by the Environment Agency.

 Sorting out the paperwork

 The most important aspect of scrapping your car is sorting out the paperwork.
-When you hand over the car you'll need to produce the V5 registration document and should be given a receipt.
+When you hand over the car you'll need to show the car's V5 registration and should be given a receipt.

 A Certificate of Destruction (CoD) should then be posted or emailed to you within a week.

-The CoD is a DVLA certificate which proves you've had the car recycled properly and absolves you of any future responsibility for it.
+The CoD is a DVLA certificate that proves you've had the car recycled properly and absolves you of any future responsibility for it.

 Online scrap valuations